Rubber Roof Installation

 TPO Roofing Disadvantages

-- A fairly new roofing system with a lot of revisions since its inception
+- Quite a new roofing system with a lot of revisions since its inception

 - Ultraviolet rays cause shrinkage putting stress on seams and flashing